UWDDA/antora/README.md

 * Move to the docker/conversion/ directory
 * Open amazon-login.sh
   * Fill in blank spaces with your access key and private access key
-  * Fill in the region you want to use
-  * Make sure you remove the brackets
 * Build the conversion image

 $sudo docker build -t conversion .